Cotton Market Fundamentals & Price Outlook

 RECENT PRICE MOVEMENT

-- The A Index fell by about the same amount, with values decreasing from 88 to 82 cents/lb.
+- The A Index fell from 77 to 73 cents/lb.

 SUPPLY, DEMAND, & TRADE

 The latest USDA report featured a small increase in 2019/20 global production and a decrease in 2019/20 global mill-use.
 The addition to the world harvest projection was 263,000 bales, bringing the current forecast to 121.6 million.
 The world consumption figure fell 850,000 bales, bringing the current forecast to 118.2 million.

 Along with an increase in beginning stocks (+191,000 bales to 80.2 million), the combination of a larger crop and lower offtake lifted the figure for global ending stocks (+1.3 million bales, to 83.4 million).
 This number is above the tight range between 80.2 and 80.8 million maintained since 2016/17 but is well below the level of 90.1 million bales in 2015/16.

 At the country-level, notable changes to production numbers included those for the U.S. (-302,000 bales, to 19.8 million), Brazil (+300,000, to 13.0 million, matching the record for Brazilian production), Chad (+235,000, to 325,000), and Tajikistan (+130,000 to 570,000).

 The largest changes to mill-use figures included a 1.0 million bale reduction for China (to 36.5 million) and 100,000 bale increases for Bangladesh (to 7.4 million) and Turkey (to 7.3 million).